Mobile apps and web applications development

 Pros:

 • Reliability.
-Experiencing somewhat similar experience of native apps with an app that you don’t need to install in your device, and inexpensively.
+Experiencing a similar experience of native apps with an app you don’t need to install on your device and inexpensively.

 • Responsive.
 Work with multiple devices across many networks.

 • Fast.
-Loads in less time compared to a website due to code minimization in them.
+Loads in less time than a website due to code minimization.

 Cons:

-• Limited access to specific hardware components of devices such as Near-field Communications, NFCs.
+• Limited access to specific hardware components of devices such as Near-field Communications and NFCs.

 • Offline access is not fully granted like in native apps

-• Might not work fully with certain mobile devices
+• It might not work fully with specific mobile devices

 Examples of PWAs